 Okay, I’m back.
 That was awesome!

-Finally, get going.
+Finally, to lose weight, simply get going.

 You’re all ready, now where are you gonna go?
 Here are some ideas: